 Enchilada Sauce

 Enchilada sauce is just fun in a pan!

-I like for my enchilada sauce to be full of flavor, which I know is kind of the point, but I mean really full, saturated, with flavor.
-I use this sauce is used to season all of the components of my enchiladas, so it has to be able to hold its own, plus elevate everything else.
-And it does friends, it does.
+I like for my enchilada sauce to be full of flavor, which I know is kind of the point, but I mean saturated with flavor.
+I use this sauce to season the other components of my enchiladas, so it has to be able to hold its own, plus elevate all of the other ingredients.

-Once the flour goes in, work quickly before it has a chance to scorch.
+Once the flour goes in, you’ll need to be ready to work quickly.
 Be ready to add in the liquid a little at the time.
-Broth really shines here, but water will do the trick in a pinch.
+Broth is my favorite, but water will do.

-The heat should be high enough to regain a simmer after each addition of liquid, but not so hot that it hisses.
+The heat should be high enough to regain a simmer quickly after each addition of liquid, but not so hot that it hisses upon impact.

-Once the last of the broth/liquid has been added and the sauce looks just right, I like to turn off the heat and just let it sit and develop while I’m busy with something else.
+Once the last of the broth has been added and the sauce looks just right, I like to turn off the heat and just let it sit and develop while I work on other things.

+Enchilada Sauce